 Chemistry 1050 and 1051 or Chemistry 1010, 1050 and 1051

 Note that 1010 is a preparatory course for students who were not able to take Chemistry 3202 (or Grade 12) in high school or who received a grade of less than 65% in those courses.
 Chemistry 1050 and 1051 are University level Chemistry courses.
 For the 2020-2021 Academic Year, students who achieved a passing grade in Grade 12 Chemistry will be permitted to register directly for CHEM 1050.

 Physics 1020 and 1021 - or Physics 1050 and 1051

 Six credit hours in Critical Reading & Writing (CRW) courses including at least 3 credit hours in English.

 Two other courses: For General or Honours in Chemistry (Biological) take BIOL 1001 and 1002

-Students who have completed Chemistry 1050 or AP or IB chemistry or equivalent (We need to consider AP and IB transfer credits with Chemistry 1031 gone) are encouraged to meet with the Deputy Head, Undergraduate Studies to discuss the possibility of declaring a chemistry major before completion of Chemistry 1051.
+Students who have completed Chemistry 1050 or AP or IB chemistry or equivalent (We need to consider AP and IB transfer credits with Chemistry 1031 gone) are encouraged to contact with Dr. Barry Power (firstname.lastname@example.org), Chemistry Academic Program Officer to discuss the possibility of declaring a chemistry major before completion of Chemistry 1051.